Guide to Planning Your Wedding Ceremony

 Begins with seating of Family members.
 The entry of the Wedding party.

 Just like it sounds.
-“Who presents this woman to be married?”
+“Who escorts this woman and supports this couple in marriage?”
 Not required, but is traditional.
 Can easily be done for both members of the wedding party.

 Opening Words and/or Prayer